 People Need Long-Term Health Care for Many Reasons

-People require long-term care services and supports for many reasons, in addition to Alzheimer's.
-Planning for the future costs and burdens of aging should be an important part of retirement planning.
+People require long-term care services and supports for many reasons, in addition to Alzheimer's and other dementias.
+Planning for the future costs and burdens of aging is essential for retirement planning.
 Affordable Long-Term Care Insurance may be one of the tools you use to safeguard assets and reduce family stress and anxiety as you get older.

 Seek the assistance of a qualified and trusted Long-Term Care Insurance specialist to help you navigate the many options available.
 Be ready to share your family history as you discuss the available options.